Alien-Worlds/alienteleport/contracts/teleporteos/README.md

 - Option to delete old teleport and cancel entries without losing consensus
 - Store all needed bridge data in stats table for interoperability with custom front end apps

+# Note
+This version reduces the EOSIO RAM by half and therefore its running costs.
+Further reductions need breaking changes, therefore a second version will be provided by [SavAct](https://github.com/SavAct).

 # Deployment and initialization

 1. Deploy the contract